 Got peppers growing like crazy in the garden?
 Learn how to can banana pepper rings with this easy refrigerator pickled peppers recipe that is made with your mild or hot banana peppers plus salt, sugar, vinegar, and water.
-While I love eating fresh banana peppers, I also love the jarred banana pepper rings in lots of different recipes all year long.
+While I love eating fresh banana peppers, I also love the jarred banana pepper rings in lots of different recipes like Italian grinder sandwiches and coleslaw to Italian chicken pizza all year long.

 Easy Refrigerator Pickled Banana Pepper Rings Ingredients

-The ingredients for these pickled peppers are very basic.
+The ingredients for these pickled peppers are very basic and really contain a brine and the peppers.
 Know, that you can doctor this recipe up as well if you want the peppers to have other flavors infused in the peppers.
 Here are the base ingredients for this recipe:

-Optional items that can be added to the jar:
+Optional items and spices that can be added to the jar:

 - Mustard seeds